JeffCohen/ez/README.md

 ## Summary of Best Practices

+1. Run `rake db:migrate` to initially generate a file named `db/models.yml`.

-1. Use `db/models.yml` to define your schema.
+2. Use `db/models.yml` to define your schema.
+Database schema changes are applied directly and triggered automatically in development mode.  (`rake db:migrate` will also trigger the changes).
 Foreign-key indexes will be generated automatically.
-(This step by itself should cover 100% of what most beginners will ever need to do.)

-2. Use Rails migrations for any additional indexes, database constraints, etc.
+3. You can continue to use traditional Rails migrations for any additional indexes, database constraints, etc.

-3. Overall, just use `rake db:migrate` as usual.
+4. Run `rake db:migrate:preview` to do a "dry run" to see what would change based your `db/models.yml` file.

 ## Features